 Whisk the ground flaxseed with 1 tablespoon of water in a small bowl.
 Set aside.

 Scrape the sides (and bottom) with a spatula, and remix.

 Transfer the dough to a plastic bag or wrao it in cling wrap, and chill it for at least an hour.
 (While you wait, you can work on the templates.)

 Draw your shapes for the carousel gingerbread pieces onto cardstock (or print these onto cardstock).
 You can use any cookie cutters you have for the carousel animals.

 Remove the dough from the fridge after an hour or more.

 Preheat the oven to 350°.
-Cover 2 baking sheets with parchment paper.
+Lay parchment paper onto 2 baking sheets.

 Roll some of the dough on a well-floured surface (I like to use a rolling mat), with a floured rolling pin to ⅛ - ¼” thickness.
 I rolled mine to ⅙” because my rolling pin is measure in mm.

 Chill the extra dough whenever you’re not using it by rewrapping it and returning it to the fridge.